awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 | Public IPv4 address automatically assigned to instance launched into subnet | Yes \(default subnet\) | No \(nondefault subnet\) |
 | IPv6 address automatically assigned to instance launched into subnet | No \(default subnet\) | No \(nondefault subnet\) |

 For more information about default VPCs, see [Default VPCs](default-vpc.md)\.
-For more information about creating a VPC, see [Create a VPC](working-with-vpcs.md#Create-VPC)\.
+For more information about creating a VPC, see [Create a VPC](create-vpc.md)\.

-For more information about IP addressing in your VPC, and controlling how instances are assigned public IPv4 or IPv6 addresses, see [IP addressing](how-it-works.md#vpc-ip-addressing)\.
+For more information about IP addressing in your VPC, and controlling how instances are assigned public IPv4 or IPv6 addresses, see [IP addressing for your VPCs and subnets](vpc-ip-addressing.md)\.

 When you add a new subnet to your VPC, you must set up the routing and security that you want for the subnet\.